 New York on the cheap

 Winning the award for most expensive accommodation on this route, make sure you save enough money to see you through New York, where the dorm rooms cost around $45 to $70 per night.
 Thanks to the presence of street food, cafes, and supermarkets you can eat relatively cheaply, and even a meal in an inexpensive restaurant can be had for not much more than $10.
-As with most expensive cities, there is a wealth of tips online for seeing the city cheaply.
+As with most expensive cities, there is a wealth of tips online for seeing the city cheaply, but you still want to set aside at least $50-$75 per day for the Big Apple.

 New York on a mid-range budget